JonTargaryen/TurboDiffusion/README.md

 We're actively working on the following features and improvements:

 - [x] Organize and release training code
-- [ ] Optimize infrastructure for better parallel
+- [x] Optimize infrastructure to support flattened context parallel
 - [ ] vLLM-Omni integration
 - [ ] Support for more video generation models
 - [ ] Support for autoregressive video generation models